HarvestingClouds/HarvestingClouds.github.io/_posts/2016-04-19-Azure-Container-Service-Hits-GA.md

 You can find the announcement here: [GA for Azure Container Service](https://azure.microsoft.com/en-us/updates/general-availability-azure-container-service/)

-You can get accounted with the Container Service as offered by Azure on the product page here: [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/)
+You can learn more about the Container Service as offered by Azure on the product page here: [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/)